milonmaze/privacy-terms-observatory/about.linkedin.com/transparency.md

 Go to Help Center →

-Report defamation and copyright / trademark infringement
+Report copyright and trademark infringement

 We require information posted by members to be accurate, lawful, and not in violation of the rights of others.